cbl-dart/cbl-dart/docs/docs/usage-examples.md

 await db.saveDocument(mutableDoc);
 ```

-Check out the documentation for [`Database.saveDocument`][database.savedocument]
+Check out the documentation for `api|Database.saveDocument` to learn about how
-to learn about how conflicts are handled.
+conflicts are handled.

 ## Delete a document

 To delete a document, you need to read it first and than pass it to
-`Database.deleteDocument`:
+`api|Database.deleteDocument`:

 ```dart
 final doc = await db.document('ali');